ericom-gideon/docs/docs/reference/faq.md

 UTC is Coordinated Universal Time, and is unaffected by things like daylight savings or summer time.

 UTC is our standard for all app logging, cron jobs, and backups.
-We also use UTC to avoid confusion about timezones.
+We also use UTC to avoid confusion about time zones.
 This means that when you set your cron job to run at 10:05pm every night, it will be run at 10:05pm UTC.

 ##### What about the virtual servers?